 In addition to his vast skill set and expertise obtained through his extensive litigation experience, Kevin’s clients benefit from his unique insight into the inner workings of the judicial system acquired while serving as a judicial extern in the United State District Court for the Southern District of California, an intern in the Superior Court of California, County of San Diego, and law clerk for the Major Frauds Division of the U.S. Attorney’s Office for the Southern District of California.
-Kevin has been recognized by his peers as a “Rising Star” in the 2020 Southern California Super Lawyers® magazine.
+Kevin has been recognized by his peers as a “Rising Star” in Southern California Super Lawyers® magazine, most recently in 2022.

 Kevin is a member of the Orange County Korean American Bar Association where he regularly volunteers his time at its monthly pro bono legal clinics.
 Kevin is also an active member of his local parish where he teaches Sunday school and organizes retreats for parish youth.